 On the ribbon, on the Edit tab, click the Move button.

 Click a piece of text and drag it into a better position.
 Click Finish on the toolbar when you’re happy with the placement.

 I think that Point Farewell could also be improved with some center alignment.

 If necessary, select the Point Farewell label on the map (in the south-east corner of Van Diemen Gulf).
 On the ribbon, click Attributes.

-In the Attributes pane, under Annotation, click Center and click Apply.
+In the Attributes pane, under Annotation, click Center and click Apply (or check Auto Apply).

 Next, let’s fix a river label.
 Zoom to the West Alligator River in Kakadu National Park.

 Your text may look different than in these images.
 That’s okay.

 This piece of annotation happens to be multipart text.
 You can move each word individually.
 However, your goal is to create a river label with a simple curve.
 As with all other things cartographic, simple is almost always better.

 Right-click the text and choose Convert to Single Part.